atiratree/aitProject/README.md

 # AIT Project
-Basic bookstore server for AIT course
+Basic server for buying visualisation of datasets